mlcommons/medperf/docs/getting_started/shared/tutorials_content_overview/benchmark.md

 ### Model MLCube

 The `medperf_tutorial/model_custom_cnn/` is an example of a [Model MLCube](../../../mlcubes/mlcube_models.md).
-You need to implement a basic mock-up model for users to verify the entire pipeline is working.
-Model Developers joining your benchmark will replace this MLCube with their own implementations.
+You need to implement a reference model which will be used by data owners to test the compatibility of their data with your pipeline.
+Also, Model Developers joining your benchmark will follow the input/output specifications of this model when building their own models.

 ### Metrics MLCube